Lyncs-API/lyncs.tmLQCD/README.md

 ```

 **NOTE:** pylint and black are incompatible in few formatting assumptions.
 Please, ignore
 the comments C0303 and C0330 of pylint.
-If they show up in the file you have edited/added,
+If they show up in the files you have edited/added,
-please add the following line after the documentation string at the beginning of the file:
+please, add the following line after the documentation string at the beginning of the respective files:

 ```
 # pylint: disable=C0303,C0330
 ```

-## Documentation